Alexander Ossovsky: Biography

-Alexander Ossovsky was born on March 31, 1871, in Chișinău, Bessarabia, Russian Empire into the family of Vyacheslav Stepanovich Ossovsky, who was a department chair in the Odesa Court; his mother was Yevgenia Cherkunova.
+Alexander Ossovsky was born on March 31, 1871, in Chișinău, Bessarabia, Russian Empire.
+His father, Vyacheslav Stepanovich Ossovsky, was a department chair in the Odesa Court, and his mother was Yevgenia Cherkunova.
 The composer Mykola Vilinsky was his cousin.

-Ossovsky graduated from the Law School at Moscow University (1893).
+Ossovsky began studying the violin at the age of seven, and music theory at the age of eleven.
+In 1889 he entered the law school at Moscow University, and after four years of study graduated with a law degree in 1893.
+In 1894 he relocated to St. Petersburg to pursue private studies in music composition with Nikolai Rimsky-Korsakov.
+He simultaneously worked at the Ministry of Justice in Saint Petersburg.

-After graduation he worked at the Ministry of Justice in Saint Petersburg.
-From 1896 to 1898 he studied at Saint Petersburg Conservatory.
+From 1896 to 1898 Ossovsky studied at Saint Petersburg Conservatory.
 From 1900 to 1902 he studied composition with the composer Nikolai Rimsky-Korsakov.
 In 1894 Ossovsky started his career as a talented and prolific musical writer, musical critic and musicologist.
 Between 1915 and 1918 and 1921 to 1952, Ossovsky was a professor at the Saint Petersburg Conservatory (then Leningrad Conservatory), and in 1937 he became a deputy director there.

 He was one of the founders of "Muzykal'nyi Sovremennik" ("Musical Contemporary") magazine in Saint Petersburg (1915–17).
 From 1923 to 1925 Ossovsky was the director, and from 1933 to 1936 the Art Chair, at the Leningrad Philharmonic.
 From 1943 to 1952 he was director at the Leningrad Music and Theater Research Institute.
 In 1931–33 he worked at the State Hermitage Museum in Leningrad.

 Ossovsky maintained close ties with the composers of Belyayev's Circle and had become friend and colleague with a number of the members of Russian musical elite, including Sergei Rachmaninoff, Alexander Siloti and Alexander Glazunov.
 He contributed extensively to Siloti's concert programs as a writer, editor and critic.
 At the same time, Ossovsky had connections with modernist figures – Sergei Diaghilev, Alexandre Benois, and Igor Stravinsky.